tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Offset` header is a request and response header that indicates a byte offset within a resource.
 The value MUST be a non-negative integer.

+##### Upload-Length

+The `Upload-Length` header indicates the final size of the an upload in bytes.
+The value MUST be a non-negative integer.

 #### Tus-Resumable

 The `Tus-Resumable` header MUST be sent in every response and request except